-NCCER Electrical Technologies 3 (17105G1000) Fee Required Prerequisite: NCCER Electrical Technologies 2
+NCCER Electrical Technologies 3 (17105G1000) Fee Required Prerequisite: NCCER Electrical Technologies 2 ianed to provide dents will also ea electrical contrac

 This is the third of three required one-credit courses in the Electrical Technologies pathway.
 It is designed to provide students with theory, practice, and skills development.
 Emphasis is placed on application and skills in intermediate wiring, circuitry, wiring patterns, and using the National Electric Code (NEC) leading to the NCCER Electrical Level 3 Credential.